About Hedeby Viking Museum

-Hedeby was founded at the beginning of the 9th century by Danish King Göttrik and, with its excellent location at the neck of Jutland in what is now Germany’s Schleswig-Holstein state, it was the ideal trading port, and became one of the most significant trade centres in Northern Europe.
+Hedeby was founded at the beginning of the 9th century by Danish King Göttrik and, with its excellent location at the neck of Jutland in what is now Germany’s Schleswig-Holstein state, it was the ideal trading port, becoming one of the most significant trade centres in Northern Europe.

 Hedeby Viking Museum Today

 Hedeby Viking Museum is located just across from the original settlement site and displays the results of over a hundred years of archaeological discovery.
 Incredibly, only around 5% of the site has been fully investigated.

 Several nearby Viking houses have been reconstructed in accordance with original findings and the original fortifications are also visible.
 In the houses, visitors can experience how the people of Haithabu lived during the Early Middle Ages.

 There are also a few rune stones on display, which are a popular Viking monument form which is rare in this region of the world.

 One of the most striking displays is ‘Wreck 1’, which, until recently, was thought to be the longest war boat from the Viking period.
 It sank in around 1000 AD in Hadeby harbour, and though only a small section has survived, a full-size model demonstrates what its original dimensions should have been.

 From the centre of Schleswig-Holstein, the museum is a 35 minute drive via the B77 roads.
 There are also a number of connecting buses which take around 2 and a half hours from the same point.